 SCDOT intends to award up to 100 Quality Credit points for the Proposer's Innovation and Added Value (see Section 4.1) per the table below.
-Up to 407570 points may be awarded for Innovation and Added Value introduced by the Proposer that is not specified in Section 4.1.
-10 points may be awarded for the completion of the Variable Scope.
-The remaining 502530 points may be awarded for the Proposer's Innovation and Added Value associated with those items considered in Section 4.1 and identified below.
-The Proposer must include their Variable Scope, and Innovation and Added value for the Project in the Quality Credit Matrix in order to be awarded quality credit points.
+Up to 70 points may be awarded for Innovation and Added Value introduced by the Proposer that is not specified in Section 4.1.
+The remaining 30 points may be awarded for the Proposer's Innovation and Added Value associated with those items considered in Section 4.1 and identified below.
+The Proposer must include their Innovation and Added value for the Project in the Quality Credit Matrix in order to be awarded quality credit points.